wm97artsociety/Manierism-megabyte-rig-/README.md

 # - sell button (7 kilowatts $1 sell button)

+# - database update for one download per payment or use

 # in progress

 # - cryptocurrency cashout update if needed

 # - swap feature updated for all rewards with correct rate of conversion of epoch eginma light speed

-# - database update for one download per payment or use
+# - live order book update green sell now button, red buy now button

 # - after trading will start